Klimdy/useful-cyber-security-content/README.md

 ## IP Geolocation
 - Free Services / Freemium services
   - [**Ipbase.com**](https://ipbase.com): Offers an IP Geolocation API designed for developers, featuring free requests to enhance user experience and security.
+  - [IP-API](https://ip-api.com): IP-API is a service providing IP geolocation and information lookup capabilities, allowing users to retrieve details about IP addresses, including their geographical location, ISP, and ASN, for various cybersecurity and networking purposes.

 - Paid services
   - [**ipinfo.io**](https://ipinfo.io): A website offering IP geolocation and information services, providing users with details about IP addresses, including their geographic location, organization, and internet service provider.